Ontario Federation of Indigenous Friendship Centres

 OFIFC is a purpose-driven organisation which offers unique and challenging work.
 A rewarding and enriching career awaits if you are skilled at critical thinking, building relationships, take personal accountability for getting things done and enjoy working as part of a team to collaboratively solve problems.

-Working as part of a team in a fast paced environment where the main responsibility is to build capacity of the member Friendship Centres for greater engagement within the social economy with a goal of self-sufficiency and assists the OFIFC with its social economy approach.
+Working as part of a team in a fast paced environment where the main responsibility is to ensure the effectiveness and stability of programs within workgroup through effective liaison, program analysis and field support with local Friendship Centre/ Delivery Sites.
 A job description is attached.

 - Criminal Reference Clearance (CPIC) and Vulnerable Sector Clearance are requirements of the employment offer.